 There are plenty of things to look out for when you are out on the water.
 It is crucial to know how to dock your boat correctly.
 As you are approaching, you will have to keep the tides in mind.
 They can make it more difficult to complete the task.

-Related Blog: The Benefits of Storing Your Boat on a Boat Lift
+Related Blog: The Importance of Cleaning Your Boat After a Day on The Water

 Tides are affected by the placement of the moon and the sun in relation to the Earth.
 The strength and direction of the wind can have an impact on tides by increasing the currents.
 If the wind is blowing inward, then incoming tides usually are higher.
 They are smaller and may arrive later than predicted if winds are blowing outward.